Sinaresearch/rans_decoder/README.txt

 The readme in each folder describes how to build the different parts of the project.

 The simulator is Modelsim altera starter edition.
+In Modelsim, you must include the lpm_ver model library to run the simulation.
+Click on the libraries tab after launching the simulation and use the pulldown menu to add the library.